A whole-of-practice approach

 - evidence that will be collected to demonstrate achievement of each goal

-The PDP documentation, recorded in eduPay, also functions as a record of the formal review conversations that will be held between teachers and reviewers at mid-cycle and end-cycle points.
-Supporting these formal discussions, ongoing performance and development conversations across the school staff should continue throughout the cycle.
+The PDP documentation, recorded in eduPay, also functions as a record of the formal review conversations that will be held between principal class employees and reviewers at mid-cycle and end-cycle points.
+Supporting these formal discussions, ongoing performance and development conversations should continue throughout the cycle.

-Figure 1 Whole-of-practice approach for teacher class employees
+Figure 1 Whole-of-practice approach for Principal Class Employees

-A whole-of-practice approach for Performance and Development for Teacher Class Employees
+Whole-of-practice approach for Performance and Development for Principal Class Employees